William, Prince of Wales: Humanitarian causes

-In March 2020, William appeared in a video for the National Emergencies Trust, launching a fundraising appeal to support charities during the COVID-19 pandemic.
+In March 2020, William appeared in a video for the National Emergencies Trust, launching a fundraising appeal to support charities during the COVID‑19 pandemic.
 In April, he officially became patron of the organisation.

 In December 2020, William and Catherine became joint patrons of NHS Charities Together.
-In February 2021, he visited a vaccination centre in King's Lynn and later encouraged use of the vaccine, denouncing false information that could cause vaccine hesitancy.
-In September, he reportedly helped evacuate a Sandhurst-trained Afghan officer and his family from Kabul during the 2021 Taliban offensive.
-In March 2022 amid the Russian invasion of Ukraine, William and Catherine made a donation to help the refugees.
-In February 2023, they donated to the Disasters Emergency Committee (DEC) which was helping victims of the 2023 Turkey–Syria earthquake.
-In July 2023, William became patron of the appeal to launch The Fleming Centre, driving a new global movement to tackle antimicrobial resistance.
-In July 2024, he and Catherine made donations to help victims of Hurricane Beryl.
+In February 2021, he visited a vaccination centre in King's Lynn and later encouraged vaccine uptake, denouncing false information that could cause vaccine hesitancy.
+In September that year, he reportedly helped evacuate a Sandhurst-trained Afghan officer and his family from Kabul during the 2021 Taliban offensive.
+In March 2022, amid the Russian invasion of Ukraine, William and Catherine made a donation to support refugees.
+In February 2023, they donated to the Disasters Emergency Committee (DEC) to support victims of the 2023 Turkey–Syria earthquake.
+In July 2023, William became patron of the appeal to launch The Fleming Centre, aimed at driving a global movement to tackle antimicrobial resistance.
+In July 2024, he and Catherine made donations to support victims of Hurricane Beryl.
 In January 2025, William was announced as patron of the College of Paramedics.